seanpixel/Teenage-AGI/README.md

 ## How to Use
 1. Clone the repository via `git clone https://github.com/seanpixel/Teenage-AGI.git` and cd into the cloned repository.
 2. Install required packages by doing: pip install -r requirements.txt
+3. Create a .env file from the template `cp .env.template .env`
-3. Set your OpenAI and Pinecone API info in the OPENAI_API_KEY, PINECONE_API_KEY, and PINECONE_API_ENV variables.
+4. `open .env` and set your OpenAI and Pinecone API info.
-4. Run `python main.py` and talk to the AI in the terminal
+5. Run `python main.py` and talk to the AI in the terminal

 ## Experiments
 Currently, using GPT-4, I found that it can remember its name and other characteristics.
 It also carries on the conversation quite well without a context window (although I might add it soon).
 I will update this section as I keep playing with it.